-&lt;sup>2 I quote from the "General Concept" of the Workshop's Terms of Reference (TOR) for this Keynote Paper, p.
+&lt;sup>1 I quote from the "General Concept" of the Workshop's Terms of Reference (TOR) for this Keynote Paper, p.
 1.

-&lt;sup>3 TOR, "General Concept", p.
+&lt;sup>2TOR, "General Concept", p.
 1.

-&lt;sup>4 TOR for this Keynote Paper, p.
+&lt;sup>3 TOR for this Keynote Paper, p.
 2.

-&lt;sup>5 TOR, "General Concept", p.
+&lt;sup>4 TOR, "General Concept", p.
 1.

-To develop this Keynote theme, I have been asked to briefly review "the process of colonial acquisition of indigenous territories, the reception of European land law and the development of official land tenure regimes, designed to restrict land-ownership, prevent the growth of a peasantry and ensure the continued generation of wealth for elite groups, in both the pre- and post-Emancipation era".
-I have been requested to then "trace the evolution of alternative - unofficial - land tenure regimes, embedded in kinship, community and ethnic identity, which arose in opposition to the legal system of land ownership"8.
+European land law and the development of official land tenure regimes, designed to restrict land-ownership, prevent the growth of a peasantry and ensure the continued generation of wealth for elite groups, in both the pre- and post-Emancipation era".
+I have been requested to then "trace the evolution of alternative - unofficial - land tenure regimes, embedded in kinship, community and ethnic identity, which arose in opposition to the legal system of land ownership".
 This Paper should also "trace shifts in land policy in the era of decolonisation and the attempts which were made to transform the legal tenure system, as part of the process of nation-building, in order to mediate between these two competing tenure regimes".
-In addition, a focus is requested "on the implications of this history [for] the present day dynamic interplay and tensions between the two contrasting perspectives, including their articulation with family and gender issues, environmental concerns, ethnic conflict, and policy debates",10, and on "the debates concerning the role of the land market in overall economic development in the light of these two contrasting perspectives"11.
-This Paper "should be regional in scope", "a broad historical and cultural survey", and "interwoven with specific empirical illustrations drawn from a range of the territories of the region, 12.
+8 In addition, a focus is requested "on the implications of this history [for] the present day dynamic interplay and tensions between the two contrasting perspectives, including their articulation with family and gender issues, environmental concerns, ethnic conflict, and policy debates", and on "the debates concerning the role of the land market in overall economic development in the light of these two contrasting perspectives".
+This Paper "should be regional in scope", "a broad historical and cultural survey", and "interwoven with specific empirical illustrations drawn from a range of the territories of the region, 11.

 I therefore begin, in the next section of this Paper, with a brief examination of "the process of colonial acquisition of indigenous territories".
-Such an outline must initially situate the English-speaking Caribbean in the wider context of the
+Such an outline must initially situate the English-speaking Caribbean in the wider context of the Caribbean oikoumenê or Caribbean region as historically and socio-culturally defined (Mintz 1971, 1989, 1996a).

-&lt;sup>6 In this Paper, as elsewhere, I draw on and develop Sidney W. Mintz's perspectives on Caribbean peasantries.
+&lt;sup>5 In this Paper, as elsewhere, I draw on and develop Sidney W. Mintz's perspectives on Caribbean peasantries.
 Sidney Mintz identified the persisting neglect of such small-scale landholders, who "represent a mode of response to the plantation system and its connotations, and a mode of resistance to imposed styles of life" (1989:132-33).
 Mintz defined "peasantry" in general as "a class (or classes) of rural landowners producing a large part of the products they consume, but also selling to (and buying from) wider markets, and dependent in various ways upon wider political and economic spheres of control" (ibid:132).
 He later qualified the criterion of land ownership by noting that peasants are "small-scale cultivators who own or have access to land" (ibid:141, my emphasis).
 He further argued that "Caribbean peasantries are, in this view, reconstituted peasantries, having begun other than as peasants - in slavery, as deserters or runaways, as plantation labourers, or whatever - and becoming peasants in some kind of resistant response to an externally imposed regimen" (ibid:132).

-&lt;sup>7 TOR, Keynote Paper, p.
+&lt;sup>6 TOR, Keynote Paper, p.
 2

-&lt;sup>8 TOR, p.
+&lt;sup>7 TOR, p.
 2. See also Besson 1979, 1984a, 1984b, 1987a, 1987b, 1992a, 1995b, 1995d, 1999, 2000, 2001, 2002b, in which these ideas are put forward and developed.

-&lt;sup>9 TOR, p.
+&lt;sup>8 TOR, p.
 2. Cf. Besson (1974-2002b).

-&lt;sup>10 TOR, p.
+&lt;sup>9 TOR, p.
 2. See also Besson (1984a-2002b) on these themes.

-&lt;sup>11 TOR, p.
+&lt;sup>10 TOR, p.
 2. Cf. Besson (1974-2002b).

-&lt;sup>12 TOR, p.
+&lt;sup>11 TOR, p.
 2.

-&lt;sup>13 TOR, p.
+&lt;sup>12 TOR, p.
 2